 What is the historical context of "Young Spartans Exercising"?

 "Young Spartans Exercising" was created by Edgar Degas in 1860, during a period when France was experiencing significant social and political changes.
-The painting reflects the artist's interest in the classical ideals of beauty and physicality, drawing inspiration from ancient Greek culture and the values of discipline and strength associated with Spartan society.
+The painting reflects the fascination with classical themes and the revival of interest in ancient Greek culture, which was prevalent in the 19th century.

-What artistic techniques did Degas employ in this painting?
+What artistic techniques did Degas use in this painting?

 What themes are explored in "Young Spartans Exercising"?

-The painting explores themes of youth, athleticism, and the pursuit of physical perfection.
-It reflects the ideals of strength and discipline associated with Spartan culture, while also commenting on the broader societal values of the time regarding physical education and the importance of the body in art.
+The painting explores themes of youth, athleticism, and discipline, reflecting the ideals of strength and beauty associated with ancient Spartan culture.
+It also touches on the broader themes of education and the development of character through physical training.

 What role does color play in "Young Spartans Exercising"?

-What impact did "Young Spartans Exercising" have on future generations of artists?
+What impact did "Young Spartans Exercising" have on the art community?